 Queanbeyan Yoga Room currently offers classes at four levels:

 1. Intro to Yoga.
 For those new to yoga.
 These classes run on Tuesday and Thursday evening.
 Also suitable for those returning to yoga practice after a break.
 An ideal introduction to yoga prior to attending Yoga Basics and General Level classes.
-This class will run on a 4 week cycle.
-Students are able to join these classes at anytime.
+New students are able to join these classes at anytime.
 The Sunday Open class is also suitable for new students.
 New students attending the Open classes will be given alternate poses, as necessary.

 2. Yoga Basics.
 For those new to yoga and those re-establishing their practice, after a break from practice.
 Also suitable for those coming back to practice after injury.
-If you are brand new to yoga and not able to attend the Intro to Yoga classes, please come along to one of the Yoga Basics classes.
+If you are brand new to yoga and not able to attend the Intro to Yoga classes, please contact Chris before attending one of the Yoga Basics classes.

 2. General Level classes.